Jane Remover Revengeseekerz

 Critic's Take

 Jane Remover's Revengeseekerz feels like a seasoned return, the digicore originator tearing into familiar territory with sharper teeth and craft.
 The reviewer's voice singles out opener “TWICE REMOVED” and the kinetic collaborator-laced “Psychoboost” as exemplars of that tightened skillset, songs that make the album's best tracks hum with intent.
-There is a clear throughline of refined production and bite, which helps explain why fans asking "best songs on Revengeseekerz" will point to those charged early tracks.
 Overall, this is an album where the best tracks reward repeat listening rather than immediate novelty.

 Key Points